redhat-nfvpe/container-perf-tools/README.md

 ## How to run the standalone oslat test

+Build the oslat container image:
+`podman build -t <your repo tag> -f Dockerfile-oslat .`

+A pre-build oslat container image is located at: quay.io/jianzzha/oslat

 oslat supports the following enviroment variables:
 + RUNTIME_SECONDS: test duration in seconds
 + PRIO: RT priority used for the test threads